 Also, long delays in finalising criminal charges can be a highly stressful experience Finally a defendant who pleads not guilty and is found guilty often receives a harsher sentence than if they had pleaded guilty to the charges.

 Defendants may be able to avoid these problems by having their lawyer seek a sentence indication from the magistrate hearing the matter.

 The court hearing proceeds with the defendant 's lawyer seeking a sentence indication The magistrate then hears the charges a summary of the police evidence and prior convictions( if any ) The Magistrate usually give an indication of the sentence they would impose if a plea of guilty is entered

-There are 3 important things to remember about sentence indications
+There are three important things to remember about sentence indications

-- Sentence indications cannot be increased once given.For example a magistrate cannot give a indication of a fine and then subsequently impose a community correction order if a plea of guilty is entered
+- Sentence indications cannot be increased once given.For example, a magistrate cannot give an indication of a fine and then subsequently impose a community correction order if a plea of guilty is entered

 - Sentence indications that resolve criminal charges ultimately involved a plea of guilty Before seeking a sentence indication careful advice needs to be obtained from an experienced criminal lawyer about the charges and the police case against the defendant